Bakke Graduate University

-Typical students serve in business, government, NGO, or churches with roles as pastors, consultants, authors, urban ministers, professors or justice activists.
+Students often serve in business, government, NGO, or churches with roles as pastors, consultants, authors, urban ministers, professors or justice activists.
 Over 70% of BGU's faculty, students and alumni are located outside of North America with concentrations in Africa, Asia, Central America, the Caribbean, Europe, and South America.
-The BGU student body is significantly diverse.
-Students are not required to relocate from their home cities except for occasional two week long city immersions in various global cities or mentored events.
+Students are not required to relocate from their home cities except for occasional two week-long city immersions in various global cities or mentored events.

 History

 BGU was founded by a global network originally started by Billy Graham in the early 1970s called the Lausanne Committee for World Evangelization (LCWE).
 As a result, BGU begin in the early 2000s with an already globally distributed student body and faculty network in over 50 countries.
 A value statement BGU adapted from LCWE is “The Whole World, the Whole City, the Whole Church, the Whole Gospel and the Whole Person.”
 BGU's founders also included leaders from the World Evangelical Alliance, Leadership Foundations, World Vision and local Seattle and Tacoma urban leaders.

 The original name proposed for BGU in 2003 by naming consultants was “Paradox University” reflecting the difficulty of having pastors, business leaders, and urban ministers in the same courses with different mindsets and viewpoints.
 Instead the school was named “Bakke Graduate University” to reflect the story of a family that was part of the founding group which had four siblings with prominent careers in business, urban ministry, church and women's leadership that mirrored the paradox of the school's vision.

 BGU's main campus is currently located in Dallas but it serves more as a hub to support global activities.
 Many of BGU's regents, faculty, and staff are globally dispersed in locations where the majority of BGU students also reside.
 Students are not required to relocate from their home countries to earn a BGU degree.